oberrauch/vascaling/text/commitment_run.md

 utils.write_centerlines_to_shape(gdirs)
 ```

-Lastly, the result is compiled...
+Lastly, the results are compiled...

 ## Run random climate